Skip to Content

 What is a Cold Chain and Why It Matters?

-cold chain is a temperature-controlled supply chain that preserves the freshness, safety, and quality of perishable products.
+A cold chain is a temperature-controlled supply chain that preserves the freshness, safety, and quality of perishable products.
 It includes:

 • Cold storage warehouses